 How to use them effectively: Air purifiers work best in small, closed rooms and are generally not effective for improving air quality across an entire home.

 Safety alert: Before purchasing an air purifier, check the packaging to ensure it does not produce ozone, which can be harmful to your health.

 Upkeep tips: As with air filters, you should regularly clean or replace your air purifier's filter according to the manufacturer's instructions.

 What they do: Does walking on your carpet give you an electric shock?
 Those sparks are an indicator that the humidity level in your home is too low.
 A humidifier can counteract this by adding moisture to the air.

-Upkeep tips: A diluted bleach solution is the best way to clean cool-mist and cool-evaporative humidifiers.
+Upkeep tips: A diluted bleach solution is the best way to disinfect and deep-clean humidifiers.
 For more information, refer to the manufacturer's instructions.

 Additional advice: The optimal humidity level for your home is between 35% and 60%.
 "Mold, dust mites, and other air pollutants tend to thrive outside of that range, and our bodies' natural immune systems can be comprised when the air gets too dry," Van Deventer says.
 A simple way to measure indoor humidity levels is with a digital humidity meter, which can be purchased inexpensively at most home improvement stores.